-Confident, disarming, and on stage, I stood in front of a class of Frontrunners and realised there wasn’t much I could do.
+Confident, disarming, and on stage, I stood in front of a class of Frontrunners and realised there wasn't much I could do.
+Teaching English in China can be intimidating at times.
 Teenagers, hormones, and the intricacies of social niceties which seem so important at that age, all of them seemed to be staring me in the face, asking for my surrender.

 Little did they know that I have faced their like before.

 Of all the performing arts you can attempt, stand up comedy is one of the easiest to get into.
 It doesn't require years of musical practice; it doesn't require complex rehearsals with teams of actors.
 All you need is a stage, a microphone, and an audience.
 All you need is an Open Mic Night.
 All you need to bring is yourself.

 That said, while it's easy to get on an open mic stage, it's not easy to be good at it.
 Many have assumed that it's just about getting up there and being funny, but it is not.
 Open Mic Nights are your opportunity to give it a try though, and if you ever do, here are three tips:

 Make it your own - It's easy to watch lots of professional comedians on Netflix or YouTube and you might be inspired to emulate them.
 However, and this may come as a surprise, you are not Trevor Noah, Jim Jefferies, or any other famous name.
 Unlike other performance arts, emphasising your individuality is often what helps you be funny.

 Whatever you do, make it funny - You usually have 5 minutes, maybe 10 at most, and you are not there to make a political statement or complain about your love life.
 You can do these things, so long as you make it funny.